-The designation "major field trips" refers to optional overnight educational travel, including but not limited to the 8th grade trips to Washington, DC and New York City, an overnight local camping trip, the 10th grade trip to Armenia, the 11th grade internship trip to Armenia, and the 12th grade retreat and the high school student exchange program with AGBU Marie Manoogian Institute in Buenos Aires.
+The designation "major field trips" refers to optional overnight educational travel, including but not limited to the 9th grade trips to the East Coast, an overnight local camping trip, the 10th grade trip to Armenia, the 11th grade internship trip to Armenia, and the 12th grade retreat, Grad Night and the high school student exchange program with AGBU Marie Manoogian Institute in Buenos Aires.
 Cost, travel dates, flights, accommodations, itinerary (i.e. daily stops), bus transportation, tour guides, meals, and other trip particulars will be tentatively established before the start of each school year.
 The ratio of one chaperone to no more than ten students will be maintained for all major field trips.
+Parent/guardian chaperones are not permitted.

 Only students who are currently enrolled at AGBU DHS and whose account status in terms of tuition and fees is current can participate in major field trips.
 Trip payments will be made to the school's accounting office in two major installments: a deposit of approximately twenty percent of the total trip cost and a final balance payment.
 Deposits for the 10th grade Armenia trip and high school trip to Argentina will be due before Christmas break.

-Deposits for the 8th grade Washington, DC and New York City trips will be collected before the Thanksgiving weekend.
-All deposits are non-refundable after Christmas break.
+Deposits for the 9th grade East Coast trip will be collected before the Thanksgiving weekend.
+All deposits are nonrefundable after Christmas break.
 Trip balances will be due, at the latest, one month before departure.
 All deposit and balance amounts as well as payment deadlines will be communicated to parents via email at the appropriate stage throughout the trip-planning process.
-Please note that a student who is on Disciplinary Probation will not be allowed to participate in major field trips.
 If a student has already paid a trip deposit and/or balance and is thereafter placed on probation, the payment(s) will not be refunded.

 All major trips will include basic travel insurance.
 Parents may add more extensive coverage (including trip cancellation coverage) by request.
-Deviations in travel (i.e. prolonging a stay, flying to a different destination at the conclusion of the major field trip, etc.) will be allowed only in the case of the 10th grade trip to Armenia.
-Deviations will not be allowed for the 8th grade Washington, DC and New York City trip, as well as the high school trip to Buenos Aires.
-Deviation arrangements are to be made directly between the family and the travel company used by the school.
+Deviations in travel (i.e. prolonging a stay, upgrades in seating, flying to a different destination at the conclusion of the major field trip, etc.) will be allowed only in the case of the 10th grade trip to Armenia.
+Deviations will not be allowed for the 9th grade East Coast trip, as well as the high school trip to Buenos Aires.
+Deviation arrangements for the 10th grade Armenia trip are to be made directly between the family and the travel company used by the school.
 Families are personally responsible for paying any additional fees and expenses that may be incurred as a result of the deviation.